In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 Despite being part of the tail end, 2005 and 2006 – BMW X5’s best years in this generation showcased significant improvements over their predecessors.

-These models benefited from refined engine options that included the 3.0i inline-six, 4.4i V8, and a range-topping 4.8is V8 with fuel consumption of 12 mpg for city and 26 mpg for highway driving.
+These models benefited from enhanced engine options that included the 3.0i inline-six, 4.4i V8, and a range-topping 4.8is V8 with fuel consumption of 12 mpg for city and 26 mpg for highway driving.

 The powertrains offered a harmonious blend of performance and efficiency, delivering a driving experience that lived up to BMW’s sporty pedigree.